open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 {{include}{../../02-composing-a-component-version/01-basic-componentversion-creation.go}{default context}}
 ```

-So far, we just used memory or filesystem based
+So far, we just used memory or file system based
 OCM repositories to create component versions.
 If we want to store something in a remotely accessible
 repository typically some credentials are required